maryannxy/sdk-android/README.md

 Context context - current context.
 long currentDeviceId - the unique id of a device.
-int missedPulsesForOutOfRange - number of pulses missed because beacon went out of range.
+int missedPulsesForOutOfRange - maximum number of missed pulses before device will be considered out of range.

 ##### Example